nourgaser/nourgaser/README.md

 <h1 align="center">Hi 👋, I'm Nour Gaser</h1>
-<h3 align="center">A software developer with a strong passion fot game development and design, with a background in full-stack web development.</h3>
+<h3 align="center">A software developer with a strong passion for game development and design, with a background in full-stack web development.</h3>

 - 🔭 I’m currently working on **a risk-management, turn-based, card game.**